 If you’re looking to stay home and need some cheap things to do in Sydney this long weekend, click on the link below!

 We’re going to share all of our tips to have the best long weekend in Sydney 2020.
 There’s literally something for everyone!
 If you’ve not explored the area around Sydney yet, this is your opportunity!

 1. FOR THE FAMILY

-5. FOR THE BEACH LOVER
+3. FOR THE CITY LOVER

 Expect the world’s whitest sand, the most beautiful beaches you’ve ever seen with pristine clear waters, plenty of dolphins, some of Australia’s best camping spots, and a vibe that’s comparable to Byron Bay.
 All of this is just a 3 hour drive South of Sydney at Jervis Bay!

-They usually hold a meditiation retreat once a month on a weekend but during long weekends the retreats last a big longer.
+They usually hold a meditation retreat once a month on a weekend but during long weekends the retreats last a bit longer.
 I’ve been to this place 3 times in the last year, it’s amazing!
 Expect a combination of walking and sitting meditation, dharma talks, tai chi and awesome vegetarian food.

 We’ve stayed at Scotland Island Lodge twice now and it’s absolutely perfect.
 Their home cooking doesn’t get much better, and you’ll be able to do various hikes around the small island (30 minutes each) and even hire out a kayak to get around the area.
 Just make sure you ask for the room with the spa 🙂

 12. FOR THE ACTUAL BYRON BAY LOVER